ibm-cloud-docs/openshift/openshift_users.md

         <tr>
         <td>Cluster</td>
         <td>`--service-instance`</td>
         <td>You can limit the policy to a single cluster.
-To list your cluster IDs, run `ibmcloud oc clusters`. **Note**: If you assign a user the **Administrator** platform role for only one cluster, you must also assign the user the **Viewer** platform role for all clusters in the region within the resource group.</td>
+To list your cluster IDs, run `ibmcloud oc cluster ls`. **Note**: If you assign a user the **Administrator** platform role for only one cluster, you must also assign the user the **Viewer** platform role for all clusters in the region within the resource group.</td>
         </tr>
         <tr>
         <td>Region</td>
         <td>`--region`</td>
         <td>You can scope the policy to apply to clusters within a particular region.
 If you do not specify a region or specific cluster ID, the policy applies to all clusters for all regions.
-To list available regions, run `ibmcloud oc regions` and use the value in the **Region Alias** column.</td>
+To list available regions, run `ibmcloud oc region ls` and use the value in the **Region Alias** column.</td>
         </tr>
         <tr>
         <td>Role</td>
         <td>`--role`</td>
-        <td>Choose the [platform role](/docs/openshift?topic=openshift-access_reference#iam_platform) that you want to assign.
+        <td>Choose the [platform role](/docs/containers?topic=containers-access_reference#iam_platform) that you want to assign.
 Possible values are: `Administrator`, `Operator`, `Editor`, or `Viewer`.</td>
         </tr>
       </tbody>
       </table>